Engagement drivers

 Leader Integrity

-A measure of the organization's leadership.
-The perception of leaders based on their commitment to do what is best for employees and the company and their ability to follow through on that commitment.
-Previously known as Authenticity.
+Leader integrity is a measure of the organization's leadership.
+It measures employees' perception of leaders' commitment to do what is best for employees and the company and their ability to follow through on that commitment.

 What statements measure the leader integrity driver?